 The relays require a 24V source to energize them.
 I built a simple control box for the shack to provide the needed control voltage.
 The controller includes three switches so that it can be used for additional 24V relay applications in the future.

-I wanted to be sure that the Breakout System had good isolation characteristics between the two phasing lines so that the device did not allow a transmitter using one antenna to interfere or possibly damage a transceiver using the other antenna..
-The relays we choose have good isolation characteristics which is a good start.
+I wanted to be sure that the Breakout System had good isolation characteristics between the two phasing lines so that the device did not allow a transmitter using one antenna to interfere or possibly damage a transceiver using the other antenna.
+The relays we choose have good isolation characteristics which are a good start.
 To ensure that we have good isolation at a system level, I used an ArraySolutions Vector Network Analyzer (VNA) 2180 to measure the isolation between the various input and output connections in the Breakout System.
-The ArraySolutions VNA 2180 uses a PC and software to control a measurement unit which can perform one and two port SWR, impedance, loss and phase measurements (many other measurements are possible as well).
+The ArraySolutions VNA 2180 uses a PC and software to control a measurement unit that can perform one and two-port SWR, impedance, loss and phase measurements (many other measurements are possible as well).
 In this case, we are making a port to port loss measurement.

 We are making good progress towards the planned installation of three of our Yagis on the tower next week.
 I will provide some additional posts over the next several days covering additional aspects of the preparation for next week.

 You can read more about our tower project via the articles which follow: